 Glimmering gold mosaics adorn the entrances, but the continued use of gold and black as a color palette creates a rather stark interior.

-Perhaps it was the extra 1,000 years in age, with the paint peeling and the scaffolding erected for restoration work, but I found the Blue Mosque to be more visually appealing.
+Perhaps it was the extra 1,000 years in age, with the paint peeling and the scaffolding erected for restoration work, but I found the Blue Mosque more visually appealing.
 Admission is 30 lira ($11).

 3. Cruising the Bosphorus